ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 The global variable Instruction Selection for DAG translation is not like the ordinary IR node translation, it has static (absolute address) and PIC mode.
-Backend deal this translation by create DAG nodes in function LowerGlobalAddress() which called by LowerOperation().
+Backend deals this translation by create DAG nodes in function LowerGlobalAddress() which called by LowerOperation().
 Function LowerOperation() take care all Custom type of operation.
 Backend set global address as Custom operation by